Term of the Moment

 Definition: MOSFET

-(Metal Oxide Semiconductor Field-Effect Transistor) The most popular type of field-effect transistor prior to the advent of the FinFET.
-MOSFETs are fabricated as a "discrete" transistor packaged individually for high power applications as well as chips with millions of transistors.
-In the 2010s, MOSFETs were replaced by FinFETs for technology nodes smaller than 20 nanometers (see FinFET).
+(Metal Oxide Semiconductor Field-Effect Transistor) The most popular type of transistor.
+In fact, more MOSFET transistors have been created than anything else in all of human history.
+MOSFETs are fabricated as a "discrete" transistor packaged individually for high power applications as well as chips with billions of transistors.
+In the 2010s, FinFETs became the latest MOSFET technology for nodes around 20 nanometers (see FinFET).
 See chip.

-The "metal oxide" (MO) comes from the first devices that used a metal gate over oxide (silicon dioxide).
-Subsequently, poly-crystalline silicon was used for the gate, but MOS was never renamed.
-The "field effect" (FE) is the electromagnetic field that is generated when the gate electrode is energized, causing the transistor to turn on or off.
+The metal oxide (MO) refers to the metal gate over silicon dioxide.
+Although poly-crystalline silicon replaced silicon dioxide, MOS was not renamed.
+The field effect (FE) is the electromagnetic field generated when the gate is energized, causing the transistor to turn on or off.

-MOSFETs come in both negative and positive channel varieties (see below).
-However, when NMOS and PMOS transistors are wired together, they become a CMOS (complementary MOS) gate, which causes no power to be used until the transistors switch.
-CMOS is the most widely used microelectronic design process and is found in almost every electronic product.
+MOSFETs come in negative and positive channel varieties, and when wired together, they become a complementary MOS (CMOS) gate, which uses almost no power until the transistors switch.
+CMOS is the most widely used type of integrated circuit (for MOSFET evolution, see planar transistor and CFET).
 See power MOSFET, n-type silicon, bipolar transistor and FET.

 NMOS and PMOS Transistors